marcelovani/drupal-recipes-autocomplete-vscode/docs/development-quickstart.md

 ## Setup

-* install the recommended extensions (amodio.tsl-problem-matcher, ms-vscode.extension-test-runner, and dbaeumer.vscode-eslint)
+* Install the recommended extensions for VS Code:
+  * amodio.tsl-problem-matcher
+  * ms-vscode.extension-test-runner
+  * dbaeumer.vscode-eslint

 ## Get up and running straight away

-* Press `F5` to open a new window with your extension loaded.
+* Press (`F5` or Shift + F5 on Mac) to open a new VS Code window with your extension loaded.
 * Run your command from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `Hello World`.
 * Set breakpoints in your code inside `src/extension.ts` to debug your extension.
-* Find output from your extension in the debug console.
+* Find output from your extension in the Debug Console.

 ## Make changes

 * You can relaunch the extension from the debug toolbar after changing code in `src/extension.ts`.
 * You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

-## Explore the API

-* You can open the full set of our API when you open the file `node_modules/@types/vscode/index.d.ts`.

 ## Run tests